jsnhall/jasonhall.io/content/blog/ensure-text-remains-visible-during-webfont-load.md

   - css
   - webfonts
 ---
-If you ever recieve the message "Ensure text remains visible during webfont load" after perfoming a Lighthouse audit, then it means that text is not user-visible while webfonts are loading.
+If you ever recieve the message "Ensure text remains visible during webfont load" after perfoming a Lighthouse audit then it means that text is not user-visible while webfonts are loading.

 You'll notice that, while your webpage is loading, there is a brief moment where no text is displayed.
 To fix this, simply add `font-display: swap;` to your `@font-face` at-rule.